 The radioactive elements (isotopes) present in nuclear waste emit ionizing radiation.

-There are over 200 different radioactive isotopes created in a nuclear reactor.
+Over 200 radioactive isotopes are created in a nuclear reactor, and are present in nuclear fuel waste.
 Understanding how these radioactive materials behave involves two important factors: each isotope has a “half-life”, and each isotope “decays” into another radioactive isotope.

 Half-life: in radioactivity, the half-life is the interval of time required for one-half of the atomic nuclei of a radioactive sample to decay (change spontaneously into other nuclear species by emitting particles and energy).